ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 .. container:: handout

-   Will update with feedback
+   * Trialing new way of doing presentations
+   * Will be on website
+   * Aim is that they will evolve over time
+   * RST contains speakers notes, which have more detail
-   Add link from the Meetup event
+   * Add link from the Meetup event
-   Questions welcome at anypoint
+   * Questions welcome at anypoint - Will ask Mark to make a note

 Requirements